Now recruiting in…

 Therapy Dogs

 • Therapy dogs can be of any breed, age (must be at least 1 year old), or size.
-While you can view our team of dogs here, we do not accommodate requests for specific dogs.
-Scheduling depends on the handler's availability.

 • Depending on participant numbers, time, and available space, 1 to 4 dogs may attend.
-These details are coordinated with your facility before the visit.